liaoqijia/learning-R/README.md

         m =c("authenticdiff"), w = c("issue"),
         model = 15, effsize =1, total =1, stand =1, contrast =1, boot = 5000 , modelbt = 1, seed = 654321)

-Effect size (indirect effect)

-If you run a mediation model you can calculate effect sizes (partially standardized = ps, and completely standardized indirect effects = cs) by setting the effsize parameter to 1.
-Example:
-effsize =1

-Total effect

-If you run a mediation model you can test the total effect (= c-path) by setting the total parameter to 1.
-Example:
-total =1

-Standardized Effects

-You can get standardized effects for all the regression paths by setting the stand parameter to 1.
-Example:
-stand =1

-Comparing Indirect Effects in Parallel Mediation
-If you run a model with parallel mediation paths (e.g. model 4) you can compare those paths by setting the contrast parameter.
-If you set it to 1 you get a test for the difference between their regression weights, if you set it to 2 you get a test for the difference of the absolute values of their regression weights.
-This second value can be useful if you want to compare one positive indirect effect with a negative one in order to assess whether the positive one is (in absolute terms) significantly larger than the negative one.
-Examples:
-contrast =1

-Number of Bootstrap Samples
-By default, for models with bootstrapping the number of bootstrap samples is 5,000.
-You can change this by setting the boot parameter to the number of samples you would like to have.
-Example:
-boot = 5000

-Bootstrapping Not Only for Indirect Effects**
-By default, PROCESS uses bootstrapping for the indirect effects.
-If you want to get robust confidence intervals for the rest of the estimates you can do that by setting the modelbt parameter to 1.
-Otherwise you would have to test the normality assumption before reporting the test results for the a-path, b-path and c'-path.
-Example:
-modelbt = 1

-Bootstrapping - Start Value for the Random Numbers Generator If you want to get the same results each time you can give the random number generator a start value by setting the seed parameter to any integer number.
-(It is not important which number you choose.) seed = 654321

 ```

+#### Effect Size (Indirect Effect)

+- When running a mediation model, you can calculate effect sizes, including partially standardized (ps) and completely standardized indirect effects (cs), by setting the `effsize` parameter to 1.

+#### Total Effect

+- To test the total effect (= c-path) in a mediation model, set the `total` parameter to 1.

+#### Standardized Effects

+- Obtain standardized effects for all regression paths by setting the `stand` parameter to 1.

+#### Comparing Indirect Effects in Parallel Mediation

+- For models with parallel mediation paths (e.g., model 4), compare these paths by setting the `contrast` parameter.
+- Use 1 for a test of the difference between their regression weights and 2 for a test of the difference in absolute values of their regression weights.
+This is useful for comparing positive and negative indirect effects.

+#### Number of Bootstrap Samples

+- By default, for models with bootstrapping, the number of bootstrap samples is 5,000.
+- Change this by setting the `boot` parameter to the desired number of samples.

+#### Bootstrapping Not Only for Indirect Effects

+- By default, PROCESS uses bootstrapping for indirect effects.
+- Obtain robust confidence intervals for other estimates by setting the `modelbt` parameter to 1.
+- Otherwise, test the normality assumption before reporting results for the a-path, b-path, and c'-path.

+#### Bootstrapping - Start Value for the Random Numbers Generator

+- For consistent results, set the random number generator's start value by using the `seed` parameter with any integer number.

 [Model 15: study4_process_analysis.R](https://osf.io/esu3y?view_only=91b3c34f739b44778d8d6d0eae6f54e2)
 ```
 @article{nam2023speedy,